 The number of hidden layers and hidden units required to obtain certain level of error depends on the complexity of the function.

-Although neural network is very powerful as seen above what it is capable of, but there is no free lunch.
+Although neural network is very powerful as seen from above, but there is no free lunch.
 Training a neural network model involves lots of intricacies as compared to other machine learning algorithms.
 There are too many interacting hyper-parameters that needs to be tweaked correctly in order to successfully train the network.
 There are a few good resources on the internet which explains on how to train a neural network from scratch.
 I found the following particularly useful :

 - Backpropagation chapter from neural networks book by Rojas